dennis2018/Build-a-chat-app-with-Go/README.md

 ## Setting up the codebase

-et’s write the terminal commands to create a new folder in the src directory that is located in the $GOPATH, this folder will be the root directory for this project:
+Let’s write the terminal commands to create a new folder in the src directory that is located in the $GOPATH, this folder will be the root directory for this project:

 ```
 $ cd $GOPATH/src